majuss/ecoevolpara/latest/docs/source/Seafile.rst

 With installer
 ^^^^^^^^^^^^^^

-Note: enter for "$username" your actual username like: "victor".

 1. Download the installer from above.
-2. Run it ìn the terminal (open it with the search function) with :code:`sudo bash install_seafile_client.sh`.
+2. Run it in the terminal (open it with the search function) with :code:`sudo bash install_seafile_client.sh`.
 You need sudo-privileges for this, or you login in as root with :code:`su root`.
 3. Choose graphical client.
-4. Enter your short local Debian username.
-5. Choose 1 and restart all window-servers.
+And follow the instructions.
-6. Search for :code:`seafile` and start it.
+4. Search for :code:`seafile` and start it.
-7. In the first field enter the path: :code:`/home/seafile/$uername`
+5. In the first field enter the path: :code:`/home/seafile/$uername`
-8. In the next field, enter our server-url: :code:`https://svalbard.biologie.hu-berlin.de`, your user-email and password.
+6. In the next field, enter our server-url: :code:`https://svalbard.biologie.hu-berlin.de`, your user-email and password (both provided by the admin.
-9. When Seafile starts up right click your home_$username and choose :code:`sync this library` then click :code:`sync with an existing folder` and enter the path to your home.
+7. When Seafile starts up right click your home_$username and choose :code:`sync this library` then click :code:`sync with an existing folder` and enter the path to your home.
-10. Add Seaflie to the autostart see here.
+8. Add Seaflie to the autostart see `here <http://ecoevolpara.readthedocs.io/en/latest/Debian.html#add-programs-to-the-autostart>`_.

 Without installer
 ^^^^^^^^^^^^^^^^^

 To install the seafile-client you need root-privileges.

+Note: replace $username with your actual local username (echo $USER).

 First you need to update your operating system:
 ::